adrianrdntnu/IDATA2304-Project-Group13/README.md

 ## Discussion

 ## Conclusion and future work
-* Storing and loading data.
+* Storing and loading data
 * Individually start and stop sensors
 * Login page with username and password
-* Modify fake value generator to include time of day as a variable.
+* Modify fake value generator to include time of day as a variable
+* Add mechanism to detect if any values are out of the ordinary

 ## References